-The output current is set by adjusting W1, which sets input voltages of LIS, pin 5.
-See Figure 4.
+The output current is set by adjusting W1, which sets input voltages on LIS, pin 5, see Figure 4.
 The output current will be:

-$$I{OUT} = 2.0 \times V{LIS} / 2.5$$ (A).
+I{OUT} (mA) = 200 × V{LIS} (V).

 LIS can be configured by using a DAC, to replace the W1 in Figure 4.
-Make sure that the DAC has output low noise, or, if no modulation is needed, an RC low pass filtered by be inserted between the DAC and the LIS pin.
-See Figure 5.
+Please make sure that the DAC has a low output noise, or, if no modulation is needed, an RC low pass filtered can be inserted between the DAC output and the LIS pin...

-The LIO can still be used to monitor the output current when the LIS is adjusted.
-0V to 2.5V indicates the laser current of from 0A to 2A linearly.
+The LIO pin indicates the actual output current of the laser controller.
+It can still be used to monitor the output current.
+When this pin's voltage changes from 0V to 2.5V, it indicates the laser current is from 0 to 500mA linearly.